 As good as Leeds United have been, you just get that feeling that there’s more in the tank.
 After all, it wouldn’t be a Bielsa side if there wasn’t a tranche of plans and plottings left in reserve.
 Whatever key is needed for whatever lock, you just fancy the Whites to come to town like a cruel gaoler swinging a bunch of keys slowly around.
 That’s if they haven’t let Gjanni Alioski look after them, that is.

 Imagine how you feel now if you’d said: ‘Bamford’s not the answer.
 He is not a Premier League player.
 Ged rid.’

 You’d rightly feel a bit broken.
 Why?
 Well, Patrick Bamford has three-in-three for United and he’s looked good for all of them.

 The Leeds striker rises to nod his side into a late Yorkshire derby lead!

 Jack Harrison celebrates before the ball even hits the net! 😆 pic.twitter.com/teYukyJ07j

 — Football on BT Sport (@btsportfootball) September 27, 2020

 That header.
 It’s better than the one that sealed a 4-0 win at Hull City last season and was put away by Tyler Roberts.
 Bamford had plenty of doubters last season from the terraces and from their armchairs.
-He was rubbished by cohorts of fans; he got in the right places but missed too many sitters acording to the barrack room Bielsas.
+He was rubbished by cohorts of fans; he got in the right places but missed too many sitters according to the barrack-room Bielsas.
 He’s not missing many now.